TNO/Renaissance-Ada/README.md

 The Renaissance tooling to target [Ada](https://en.wikipedia.org/wiki/Ada_(programming_language)) software was developed in Bright, a public-private research project together with [ITEC](https://itecequipment.com), an independent subsidiary of [Nexperia](https://nexperia.com).

+## Related technologies
+* [HayStack-Ada](https://github.com/BurritoZz/Haystack-Ada) is a GNATStudio plug-in for AST-based Find and Replace.
+[HayStack-Ada](https://github.com/BurritoZz/Haystack-Ada) uses a re-implementation of the rejuvenation library in python.